Chicken Salad With Green Peas

 1/2 cup pecans, rough chopped

-To make the vinaigrette, put first eleven ingredients into a pint jar, close the lid tightly and shake vigorously until ingredients are well blended.
+Place all of the vinaigrette ingredients into a pint jar, close the lid tightly and shake vigorously until ingredients are well blended.

 - Serving Size: 1/2 cup